inkleby/inklebyrobots/README.md

 ##Current Robots

-- @oldillustration - Tweets images from the British Library's flickr collection of scanned illustrations every 25 minutes.
+- @oldillustration - Tweets images from the British Library's flickr collection of scanned illustrations every 79 minutes.
+- @badhousingideas - Creates a random housing policy from a dictionary of verbs every 111 minutes.
+- @randomfoi - Tweets a random sucessful foi request every 141 minutes.